DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 ## APPENDIX F

-### Hardware Interface (PCA9515A & Endpoints)
+### Hardware Interface (LTC4311 & Endpoints)

 !!! note "Note:"

-    This Appendix originally focused on the **ESP32-CAM-MB** implementation, but for that information now refer to the full sensorCAM Manual.
+    This Appendix originally focused on the **ESP32-CAM-MB** implementation, but for PCA9515A information now refer to the full [sensorCAM Manual](ex-sensor-manual.md#appendix-f)
-    The information below pertains mostly to the newer WROVER-CAM, as mentioned in **Section 7**, **Figure 6** for a simpler implementation.
+    The information below pertains mostly to the newer WROVER-CAM, as mentioned in **Section 7**, **Figure 6** for simpler implementations consider LTC4311 alone.

 The ESP32 CAM drives GPIO pins with 3.3V logic.
 This may well be incompatible with the master l2C signals at 5V.
-It is essential that appropriate voltage level shifting and buffering is used where necessary.
-Unbuffered I2C is limited in range but a Sparkfun differential i2c driver/endpoint may also be used to achieve long lengths and voltage shifting (3.5v to 5v) if needed.
+It is essential that appropriate voltage level shifting and buffering is used where necessary (e.g. PCA9515A).
+Unbuffered I2C is limited in range but an LTC4211 or Sparkfun differential i2c driver/endpoint may be used to achieve longer lengths (and voltage shifting) if needed.

 The sensorCAM can be Reset remotely by software or by cycling the power supply.
 The CAM MUST be rigidly mounted as it's response to any image vibration can trip sensors.
 It is best not moved after sensor location programming as precise realignment could be tedious.
 It is, however, advisable to make guides or jig arrangement to at least be able to remove (for maintenance) and return with minimal misalignment to cover the same field of view.
-The LED method of placing/positioning sensors may be necessary if a long USB cable is impractical.
+The inconvenient LED method of placing/positioning sensors may be necessary if a long USB cable is impractical.
 A 5m buffered USB cable might be advantageous.
-Even so, programming or imaging over a long USB cable may not be satisfactory.
+Even so, setup programming or imaging over a long USB cable may not be satisfactory.

-The PCA9515A based module offers a simpler, but limited, interface to an i2c bus the use of will act as a level changer (3.3V to 5V) and can connect to a SHORT i2c bus (max 2-3m).
-If the i2c length is near or just over the limit, an optional LTC4311 extender can be attached to boost the signal.
-As indicated, this option relies on 5V USB power so needs a dedicated (permanent) USB cable connection.
-A local 5v buck converter can be used beside the CAM for a better supply.
-This is included on the Wrover breakout board.
-You could also extend a cable between the PCA9515 buffer and CAM (1m).
+If the CS is using a 3.3V i2c bus (e.g. the CSB1 board) the sensorCAM may be connected to an existing CS bus segment (SCL, SDA & GND) directly.
+However cable length must be catered for.
+The workable i2c bus length will need to be extended by using an LTC4211 buffer.
+THe CAM should use an independent 7-9V dc switchable ungrounded 1A PSU (e.g. "wall-wart") driving a 5V regulator at the CAM.

 A programmable nLED and 330ohm resistor may be attached between 3.3V VCC to GPIO14 to aid testing.

-The Sparkfun endpoint is perhaps the best overall solution at this stage for driving one (or more) sensorCAMs.
+For long lengths, the Sparkfun endpoint is perhaps the best overall solution at this stage for driving one (or more) sensorCAMs.
 It provides greater lengths of cable without extending the Command Station i2c local bus.
 The endpoints are used in pairs, connected by a long (<100m) differential pair cat5 cable providing power and communications.
 It can provide buffering, level shifting and power, but care is needed at the CS end to avoid over-voltage damage.
 It is suggested, with a 5V CS, that the Endpoint pullup 0-1 jumpers at the CS end be cut for safety.
 The sensorCAM Endpoint default pullups are needed for the 3.3V CAM i2c bus.
-The CS Endpoint requires 3.3V power(from the CS) and a separate (7 to 9V) DC supply for the Regulator & CAM.
+The CS Endpoint requires 3.3V power (from the CS) and a separate (7 to 9V) DC supply for the Regulator & CAM.

-Typical device applications (with BUCK 5V inverters):
+Typical device applications:

 ![Typical Mega with ESP32 CAM](../../_static/images/ex-sensorcam/typical-mega-esp32-cam.png)
 <br/>Sparkfun endpoints(requires a matching sparkfun endpoint at CS)